tub-rip/CoCapture/README.md

     ./recorder --cameras prophesee prophesee

 Use the flag `--record` to record from startup.
-For synchronized data streams the cameras need to be hardware triggered
+For synchronized data streams the cameras need to be hardware triggered.